Financial Empowerment

 A case manager will follow-up on your progress and determine next steps with you

-The Community Emergency Rental Assistance (CERA) Application
+The Workforce Rental Assistance (WRA) Application

-Housing Justice Scholarship
+Housing Justice Scholarship Program

 Energy and Utility Assistance